 First aid: Puncture wounds

 A puncture wound doesn't usually cause excessive bleeding.
 Often the wound seems to close almost instantly.
-But these features don't mean treatment isn't necessary.
+But this doesn't mean treatment isn't necessary.

 If an animal — especially a stray dog or a wild animal — inflicted the wound, you may have been exposed to rabies.
-Your doctor may give you antibiotics and suggest initiation of a rabies vaccination series.
-Report such incidents to county public health officials.
-If the bite is from someone's pet, it's important to contact the pet owner to confirm the animal's rabies immunization status.
-If unknown, the animal should be confined for 10 days of observation by a veterinarian.
+Your doctor may give you antibiotics and suggest starting a rabies vaccination series.

 Terms and conditions of use